 Inspired by a strong sense of duty to country, Treasurer Mandel enlisted in the U.S. Marine Corps Reserves in 2000, where he graduated first in his class from Marine Corps Boot Camp and first in his class from Marine Corps Intelligence School.
 His Marine Corps career spanned eight years, including two tours in Anbar Province, Iraq as an Intelligence Specialist.
 During both tours he was awarded the Navy & Marine Corps Achievement Medal for “superior performance of his duties.”

 Treasurer Mandel holds a Bachelor’s Degree from the Ohio State University, a Law Degree from Case Western Reserve University, and completed the Investment Decisions & Behavioral Finance program at Harvard University.
 Treasurer Mandel is committed to protecting and responsibly investing Ohioans' hard-earned tax dollars and working on creative ways to fuel small business growth in Ohio.
 Through the use of technology, Treasurer Mandel is also committed to exploring new and innovative ways to make the Treasurer’s Office more streamlined and efficient.
-He and his wife Ilana reside in the Cleveland area.
+Treasurer Mandel, his wife Ilana and their daughter Rosie reside in northeast Ohio.

 Download a High Resolution Photo